rapidsai/cudf/CONTRIBUTING.md

 Done!
 You are ready to develop for the cuDF project.
 Please review the project's [code formatting guidelines](#code-formatting).

-### Building without a conda environment

-A minimal build of libcudf has the following dependencies (in addition to those listed in the [General requirements](#general-requirements)).
-The packages listed below use Ubuntu package names.

-- `libssl-dev`
-- `libz-dev`

 ## Debugging cuDF